MikoYu/Fortune-Telling-Machine/README.md

 # Black Box: the fortune-telling machine

-The *Black Box* is a design fiction project about fortune-telling and its contemporary implications for a CCA MFA Design studio course: "Carry-On Manufacturing” in 2018 fall (co-taught by Matthew Boyko & Helen Ip.)
+The *Black Box* is a design fiction project about fortune-telling and its contemporary implications for studio course: "Carry-On Manufacturing” in 2018 fall at CCA (co-taught by Matthew Boyko & Helen Ip.)

 This repository contains the Arduino codes for two versions of the machine, together with the music files for the second version.